How to Write a Project Description: Key Criteria and Steps

 The focus of the project description is put on creating a clear and correct understanding of the project in minds of the people and organizations involved in the planning and development process.
 The project team (which is supposed to do the project) uses the document to get a general idea of what amount of work and under what requirements is planned for completion.
 The senior management team regards the project description as the key source of preliminary information necessary for strategic planning and development.

-I must note that some people are confused with the terms “project description” and “project background“.
+I need to note that some people are confused with the terms “project description” and “project background“.
 They might regard both terms as equivalent.
 But the terms are not same and they have different meaning.
 Earlier, in one of our publications we briefly talked about the project background and how it differs from the project description.
 Please read more here.
+I also recommend the service at www.domyassignment.com specializing in delivering plagiarism-free ‘do my assignments‘ orders to students worldwide.

 Criteria: The 4C Rule